 The benefits of unbundling are twofold.
 First, unbundling promotes access to justice.
-Approximately 273,000 Coloradans went unrepresented in civil, domestic, and county court cases in 2017.
-When limited representation is available to clients, the judicial system becomes more accessible to all.
+Approximately 273,000 Coloradans went unrepresented in civil, domestic, and county court cases in 2017.4 When limited representation is available to clients, the judicial system becomes Colo.
+RPC 1.2(c) allows a lawyer to limit the scope or objectives, or both, of the representation if the limitation is reasonable and the client gives informed consent.

+more accessible to all.
 Second, the more lawyers use unbundling, the more prepared litigants become, reducing the burden on court staff and conserving judicial resources.
 Judges around the state who attended our CLE presentations on unbundling during the past few years uniformly agree that having a litigant represented in court for part of a case is preferable to litigants proceeding without a lawyer for the entire case.5 Similarly, when a lawyer provides substantial assistance to an otherwise pro se litigant by ghostwriting a pleading or brief, the case is likely to proceed more smoothly.
-Finally, when a lawyer helps a pro se litigant by coaching him or her before a court appearance or answering his or her questions from the lawyer's office during a scheduled break at a hearing, the hearing is likely to proceed more efficiently.
+Finally, when a lawyer helps a prose litigant by coaching him or her before a court appearance or answering his or her questions from the lawyer's office during a scheduled break at a hearing, the hearing is likely to proceed more efficiently.